 When we enable, we remove all consequences for addictive behavior and any motivation to change.
 Think about it, if the effects are being swept up before they have had a chance to create an impact, why behave differently?
 The need for change and adjustment is removed by enabling behavior.

 When dealing with addictions, it can be hard to open up and admit to the problem.
 Underplaying the frequency of use, your loved one may claim occasional or recreational usage rather than admit to their addiction’s full scope.
-Enabling this mindset is the removal of natural consequences from their harmful behavior.
+Enabling this mindset is the removal of natural consequences of their harmful behavior.

 Ultimately, the cons of their behavior must weigh heavier than the pros.
 In other words, they must see or feel the downside to their actions over the obvious upside to their addiction.
 Only then can the balance shift.
 Once they begin experiencing real impact from their substance misuse, motivation to change will outweigh remaining on their present track.